 - Viewers on the YouTube website have to deal with video ads.
 They interrupt the video at random points, and many viewers will leave in annoyance.

-- You’re competing with a billion other videos for attention.
-Most of them have low quality, giving the impression that YouTube is a dumping ground for anything anyone might shoot.
+- With Youtube Videos, you’re competing with a billion other videos for attention.
+Most of them have low video quality, giving the impression that YouTube is a dumping ground for anything anyone might shoot.
 This impression isn’t far from reality.

 - Comments are mostly unmoderated and often ugly.
 Some people disable comments for their videos to get around this.